Scott Hennessee anchors News Channel 3-12 at 4:00, 6:30 and 11 p.m. and News Channel 11 at 10 p.m.

 In 2015 an environmental disaster hit the south coast.
 Standing on the shore reporting live, I can still vividly recall the sight and smell of 140,000 barrels of crude oil that left a black mark on pristine Refugio Beach.

-You can see me anchoring the 5, 6 and 11 p.m. news nightly on KCOY, and the 10 p.m. news on Fox 11.
-I also contribute to our "Eye on Crime" segment, and file feature reports on people who are doing good things in the community.
+In addition to anchoring the evening news, I also contribute to our "Eye on Crime" segment, and file feature reports on people who are doing good things in the community.
 If you have a story idea please reach out through email or social media.

-I got my start in broadcast news as an intern and a freelance journalist for KEYT while I was a student at UC Santa Barbara.
+I got my start in broadcast news as an intern and a freelance journalist for News Channel 3 while I was a student at UC Santa Barbara.
 My wife and I met when we worked for the Daily Nexus on campus.
-She was a copy editor who improved my writing straight away, and improved everything else in my life in the year's that followed.
+She was a copy editor who improved my writing straight away, and improved everything else in my life in the years that followed.
 We have two children and feel lucky to be able to raise them here.

 I enjoy volunteering with local nonprofits like Serve Santa Maria, CALM, 5 Cities Homeless Coalition, and the Santa Maria Valley Humane Society.
-In my free time I love to play tennis, go to concerts, and take our dog Daisy out to enjoy the outdoors in this beautiful place we call home.
+In my free time I love to play tennis and guitar, go to concerts, and take our dogs out to enjoy the outdoors in this beautiful place we call home.